matthewapeters/goJack/README.md

 The one thing that makes a deck different from a hand is that it has the need to be shuffled.
 I have chosen to implement suffling as dealing from one hand to another through picking a random card between the first and last remaining in the deck.
 The new hand becomes the hand within the shuffled deck.
 In this way, the logic of composite design makes more sense than inherited class design.

 To implement the shuffle, we loop 52 times, using a decrementing variable which represents the number of cards remaining.
 A random integer is selected between 0 and the the remaining number of cards (excluding the number of cards), and we add 1 to the random number.
 This allows us to select the top card (1) and the bottom card (initially 52).
-We traverse the deck hand the chosen number of times, remove the corresponding card, re-link the hand tree graph edges, and return the selected card.
+We use the hand's "GiveCard" to accomplish this.

 On the last iteration, the random function (rand.Intn) cannot chose between 0 and 0, so we simply skip generating a random number and give the remaining top card.